Harrison G. O. Blake

-Harrison Gray Otis Blake (March 17, 1818 – April 16, 1876) was a U.S. Representative from Ohio.
+Harrison Gray Otis Blake (March 17, 1818 – April 16, 1876) was an American lawyer and politician who served two terms as a U.S. representative from Ohio from 1859 to 1863.

+Biography

 Born in Newfane, Vermont, Blake moved to Salem, New York, and in 1830 to Guilford, Ohio.
 He received his education at public schools, later studying medicine at Seville for one year.
 In 1836, he moved to Medina, where he engaged in mercantile pursuits and studied law.

 He was admitted to the bar and commenced practice in Medina.

+Early political career

 From 1846 to 1847, he served as a member of the Ohio House of Representatives, and was elected to the Ohio State Senate in 1848, serving as that chamber's president.

+Congress

 Blake was elected as a Republican to the 36th United States Congress to fill the vacancy caused by the death of Cyrus Spink, formerly Representative for Ohio's 14th congressional district.
 He was reelected to that Congress, serving from October 11, 1859, to March 3, 1863.

+Civil War

 He was not a candidate for renomination in 1862 to the Thirty-eighth Congress, but instead, with the Civil War raging, entered the United States Army in 1864.
 He served as colonel of the 166th Ohio Infantry, a Hundred Days Regiment.

-Blake was mayor of Medina from 1870 to 1872.
+Later career

 After the war, he declined the appointment of Governor of Idaho Territory, resuming the practice of law and maintaining an interest in banking and mercantile pursuits.

+He served as delegate to the Loyalist Convention at Philadelphia in 1866.
+Blake also served as mayor of Medina from 1870 to 1872.

+Death and burial

-He served as delegate to the Loyalist Convention at Philadelphia in 1866, and died ten years later in Medina, Ohio, on April 16, 1876.
+He died ten years later in Medina, Ohio, on April 16, 1876.
 He was interred in Spring Grove Cemetery.